-Recorded Range The range of recording of the current Live IVUS or Automated
+Recorded Range The range of recording of the current Live IVUS or Automated portion indicates the recorded range since last Mark.

 Pullback acquisition is represented by a solid rectangle.
 Translated Live IVUS acquisitions will appear white and

 Automated Pullback acquisitions will appear green.
 The solid